jeanaray13/sentiment_analysis/README.md

 # sentiment_analysis
 Source code to assess sentiments with data in Spanish and plot them according to a dataset through messages.

-**Note:** You need to require a dataset containing messages or phrases.You need to require a dataset containing messages or phrases.
+**Note:** You need to require a dataset containing messages or phrases.

 ## Create and install the environment